RoboSchmied/AndroidDecompiler/README.md

 Contributions
 -------------
-Any pull requests submitted will be looked at and if it really adds any aditional value they will be accepted.
+Any pull requests submitted will be looked at and if it really adds any additional value they will be accepted.
 Any change-ideas are welcome!

 License
 -------